huapu4/mnist_cnn/README.md

 # mnist_cnn
-use cnn to recongize mnist_data accuracy>93
+use cnn net to train and recognize the mnist_data, and the accuracy > 93%